What Is the History of Halloween?

 Soul cakes adorned with crosses in the traditional style.
 Source: Medium.

-The concept of ‘trick-or-treating’ can be dated back to the practice of ‘going-a-souling’ on All Souls’ Day, in which the poor would go door to door begging for food, and be offered out ‘soul cakes’ with crosses on top from kind neighbors.
-In return, the beggars promised to pray for their neighbors’ dearest deceased.
-Eventually the custom was adopted by children, who began collecting the cakes for themselves.
+During the 15th-century celebration of All Souls’ Day, the poor would go door to door asking for food, and be offered out ‘soul cakes’ with crosses on top from kind neighbors.
+In return, they promised to pray for their neighbors’ dearest deceased.
+Eventually, the custom was adopted by children, who began collecting the cakes for themselves during Halloween.

 Halloween As We Know It Today